 Open Access Week, Oct.
-23-29, is an opportunity for the global research community to learn more about this important movement and the many ongoing efforts to make it the new norm in research and scholarship.
-To celebrate the occasion, FSU Libraries is hosting a number of workshops related to openness in research and education, and we hope you’ll join us to learn more about OA and how it can benefit you as a student, teacher, or researcher:
+22-28, is an opportunity for the global research community to learn more about this important movement and the many ongoing efforts to make it the new norm in research and scholarship.
+To celebrate the occasion, FSU Libraries is hosting two screenings of Paywall: The Business of Scholarship, a documentary film that focuses on the need for open access to research and questions the rationale behind the $25.2 billion annual revenues of for-profit academic publishers.
+We hope you’ll join us at one of the screenings to enjoy some free popcorn and learn more about OA and how it can benefit you as a student, teacher, or researcher:

 In addition, we’d also like to take this opportunity to highlight some important ways that the Libraries support the FSU community in taking action to advance openness in research and education:

 - Our Open Access Publishing Fund provides FSU authors with funding to assist with publication charges for open access journals and books

 - Our Open Access Publisher Memberships support publishers with innovative and sustainable business models and provide FSU authors with discounts on publication charges

 - Our efforts to implement FSU’s Faculty Senate Open Access Policy, including personalized support for sharing scholarly work on DigiNole, FSU’s Research Repository

 - Our Alternative Textbook Grants support FSU instructors in replacing expensive commercial textbooks with open educational resources (OER) that save students money and ensure that they have the materials they need to succeed.